-Thai protesters carry on demonstrations despite warnings
+Protesters in Thailand carry on despite police warning

-BANGKOK (AP) — Pro-democracy activists in Thailand launched their fifth straight day of protests on Sunday, scheduling demonstrations not just in the capital but also at several other locations around the country.
+BANGKOK (AP) — Thousands of mainly young Thais were back on the streets of Bangkok on Sunday for a fifth straight day of protests demanding sweeping political change, with demonstrations also taking place at several other locations around the country.

-The demonstrators received a new warning from police that they are violating the law.
-On Saturday, however, few people were arrested as peaceful rallies were held at several points around Bangkok, the capital, with several thousand people taking part.
+The demonstrators, who are protesting despite a state of emergency banning them from doing so, received a new warning from police that they are violating the law.
+On Saturday, however, few people had been arrested as peaceful rallies were held at several points around Bangkok, the capital, with several thousand taking part.

 The protest movement — which is calling for the prime minister’s resignation, a more democratic constitution and a reformed monarchy — began in March at universities around the country.
 After a lull due to the coronavirus crisis, it was revived in late July, building up strength, particularly in Bangkok.

 On Sunday, rallies were called in at least a dozen provinces, including Chiang Mai, a popular tourist destination in northern Thailand.
+Social media spread the word, though the government said it would seek legal action against accounts posting details of planned protests.

+The rallies in Bangkok again drew large crowds, perhaps as many as 10,000 in all, despite the official warnings and intermittent rain.

+“If we are together we have a better chance to win, but if we let people fight alone there will be less chance to win,” a 24-year-old protester who called herself Pear said at a rally at the busy Asoke intersection, located in the commercial heart of the capital.
+“So we are here to express ourselves, what we are wanting and what we are expecting for the future as well.”

 The current cycle of confrontations began before dawn Thursday, when police broke up an overnight rally outside Government House, which hosts the offices of Prime Minister Prayuth Chan-ocha.
 It led Prayuth to declare a state of emergency, banning gatherings of more than five people and allowing the government extra powers to keep the peace.

-Protesters ignored the emergency decree and gathered Thursday night in large numbers at a major intersection in Bangkok’s central shopping district. overcoming half-hearted resistance by thin lines of police.
+Protesters ignored the emergency decree and gathered Thursday night in large numbers at a major intersection in Bangkok’s central shopping district, overcoming half-hearted resistance by thin lines of police.

-A Friday night rally at a nearby intersection was crushed by a large force of riot police backed by a truck-mounted water cannon.
+A Friday night rally at a nearby intersection was crushed by a large force of riot police backed by truck-mounted water cannons.
 The use of force was condemned by rights organizations.

 Police made no efforts to break up Saturday’s gatherings, which ended peacefully at 8 p.m., as scheduled by organizers.

-A statement issued late Saturday night by Prayuth’s office said the government had acted within the law in seeking to stop the rallies, and did not intend to deny people their rights.
+A statement issued late Saturday night by Prayuth’s office said the government had acted within the law in seeking to stop the rallies and did not intend to deny people their rights.

 “The situation is very dynamic at the moment,” police deputy spokesperson Kissana Phatanacharoen said at a Sunday morning news conference.
 “There is no formula as to what we do or what we don’t do.”